Prevention. Detection. Communication.

 After checking in at the test center, test takers:

-- Have no access to personal items such as electronic devices, books, handbags and backpacks, all of which are stored separately from the test takers to maintain security.
+- Have no access to personal items during the test or during breaks; personal items include electronic devices, books, handbags and backpacks, all of which are stored separately from the test takers to maintain security.

-- Must have their identity verified by the test center administrator before starting the test, using the digital photo taken at check-in.
+- Must have their identity verified by the test center administrator before starting the test.

 - Must present their identification to the test center administrator and have their identity verified upon returning from breaks.